Jaganpro/BashSetup/README.md

 ![image](https://user-images.githubusercontent.com/2145211/48984900-b4fa5000-f0cf-11e8-8d82-fc1102ffd272.png)

+Refer to this tutorial, if you want to get started with VIM  https://github.com/Jaganpro/Vim-Tutorial

 ### 5. The Z Shell

 Z Shell or also called as `zsh`, is built on top of Shell.
 Its primarily installed to configure plugins and themes.